Kanahiro/yosegi/README.md

 Yosegi: Pyramid Parquet Generator

 positional arguments:
-  input_file            Path to the input Parquet file output_file           Path to the output Yosegi file
+  input_file            Path to the input file output_file           Path to the output file

 options:
   -h, --help            show this help message and exit